throwable/mdc4spring/README.md

     // after the method ends
     @WithMDC
     public Customer findCustomerById(@MDCParam String customerId) {
-        // here the log message will have orderId and customerId parameters defined }
+        log.info("this log message will have orderId and customerId parameters defined");
+    }
 }
 ```